 Boolean.
 Any other data type will produce an error in the preview shader and the Sub Graph will become invalid.

 Sub Graphs and shader stages

-If a Node within a Sub Graph specifies a shader stage (for example, like how the Sample Texture 2D Node specifies the fragment shader stage), the Editor locks the entire Sub Graph to that stage.
-You cannot connect any Nodes that specify a different shader stage to the Sub Graph Output Node, and the Editor locks any Sub Graph Nodes that reference the graph to that shader stage.
+If a Node within a Sub Graph specifies a shader stage (for example, how the Sample Texture 2D Node specifies the fragment shader stage), the Editor locks the entire Sub Graph to that stage.
+You cannot connect any Nodes that specify a different shader stage to the Sub Graph Output Node, and the Editor locks any Sub Graph Nodes that references the graph to that shader stage.

 Sub Graphs and Keywords

 Keywords that you define on the Blackboard in a Sub Graph behave similarly to those in regular Shader Graphs.
 When you add a Sub Graph Node to a Shader Graph, Unity defines all Keywords in that Sub Graph in the Shader Graph as well, so that the Sub Graph works as intended.